-Flued water heaters, using natural or LPG gas, were often installed in bathrooms.
+Flued water heaters, using natural or LPG gas, can be found in bathrooms.
 They were designed to operate with a flue that vented harmful fumes outside – just like a chimney.
 If the flue pipe leaks or becomes blocked problems can occur.

 Bathrooms are particularly tough on water heaters.
 The moist environment speeds up corrosion, which causes leaks.
 Lint, hair, fluff from towels, talcum powder, shampoo and aerosol residue can accumulate within the heater.
 This can block the airflow needed for the gas burner to operate safely.

-Balanced flued water heaters, also using natural or LPG gas, were designed to work without a flue pipe.
-However, they still need permanent unobstructed ventilation to operate safely.
-They were sometimes installed in the kitchen.
+Balanced flued water heaters, also using natural or LPG gas, were designed to work without a flue pipe but they still need permanent unobstructed ventilation to operate safely.

-If you are uncertain about the type of water heater you have in your home contact the NSW Master Plumbers Association on 1800 424 181 (toll free).
+If you’re not sure about the type of water heater you have in your home, contact the NSW Master Plumbers Association on 1800 424 181 (toll free) or the manufacturer.

-WARNING - Carbon monoxide can cause death or permanent injury if you inhale it in sufficient quantity.
+WARNING - Carbon monoxide can cause death or permanent injury if you inhale too much.

-The easiest way to reduce the risk is to replace the heater with a new, safer and more energy efficient heater, located outside the building.
-If you decide to do this, use an authorised gas service agent to carry out the work and make sure your water heater (indoor or outdoor) is serviced once a year.
+One way to reduce the risk is to replace the heater with a new, safer and more energy efficient heater, located outside the building.
+If you decide to do this, use an <licenced gasfitter> to carry out the work and make sure your water heater (indoor or outdoor) is serviced once a year.